Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 The system specific configuration file for ``daily_backup.sh`` should be placed in [``/usr/local/etc/daily_backup.cfg``](daily_backup.cfg).

 A copy of the README from the daily restore procedure is shown below.
-Notice, that we store the backup archive and restore procedure on an internal backup hub, not just kept on the host itself.
+Notice that we store the backup archive and restore procedure on an internal backup hub, not just kept on the host itself.
 You should to the same.